JamesRobertSutcliffe/fc-application/README.md

 Homepage:

 - Adds pics to 2 boxes (see inspo page for design) (use photoshop to do this) - add photoshop to laptop
-- footer - try and overlay contact images with primary colour

 About me:
 - Design second section - have each card covered by linear / radial blurs / on hover background turns solid and text revealed